textasdata/tada2023/index.md

 ### Abstract Submissions

-Proposals to present work are due August 4, and consist of a brief, 300-word abstract in text format rather than a full paper.
+Proposals to present work are due **August 11**, and consist of a brief, 300-word abstract in text format rather than a full paper.
 TADA 2023 is a non-archival conference; there are no formal proceedings, and papers presented at the conference will not be distributed publicly by the conference.
 Presenters are expected to provide a paper to their discussant two weeks before the conference.
 We welcome any work, so long as it hasn't been previously presented at a TADA conference.
 We also welcome individuals to volunteer to serve as discussants.

 **[Link for submissions.](https://docs.google.com/forms/d/e/1FAIpQLSfpsWgM44dfn3HRrQVq3uGXstBvRN6rbuO8gJLchMVYApcaww/viewform?usp=sf_link)**